Massive Ancient Statue Discovered Submerged In Mud In Cairo

 "On Thursday, archaeologists, officials, local residents, and members of the news media looked on as a massive forklift pulled the statue's head out of the water."

-In addition to the massive statue, researchers also found part of a life-sized limestone statue of Ramses II's grandson, Pharoah Seti II, Reuters says.
+In addition to the massive statue, researchers also found part of a life-size limestone statue of Ramses II's grandson, Pharaoh Seti II, Reuters says.

 The identification of the newly discovered colossus as the famous Ramses II is not yet confirmed, as Anani explained on Facebook: